ScienceCafe_Hero Image

 Attend an upcoming Science Cafe event at one of our faith-based partners.

-Join us for a free dinner and learn more about how to best prevent falls in the elderly.
+Join us for a free dinner and learn more about end-of-life care.
 Participate in a discussion and learn more about research findings and how they relate to your health.
 Dinner will be served at 5:30 p.m.

 About Science Cafes